 The San Francisco Bay Area is a critical biodiversity hotspot, which means there are more plant and wildlife species threatened by habitat loss right here in the Bay Area than just about anywhere else in the country.
 There are more plant and animal species that need your help than nearly the entire United States.
-And you’re right in the crossroads.
+And you’re right at the crossroads.

 Threatened burrowing owls and San Joquin kit fox, the smallest fox on the continent pictured above, are also native to the Tri-Valley area.
 American badgers and Tulle elk which used to make their home in the Tri-Valley are beginning to make a comeback thanks to open space protection and habitat management.
 Through continued land protection and habitat management, the San Joaquin kit fox and other threatened and displaced wildlife like will make a comeback here too.

-With the help of supporters like you this will always be an amazing place to live, for you, wildlife and future generations.
+With the help of supporters like you, this will always be an amazing place to live, for you, wildlife and future generations.

 You can read more about Fish and Wildlife Habitat Easements here.
 You can read more about how we defend wildlife habitat as we did in Doolan Canyon or how we restore wildlife habitats as we do at Cattail Pond.